 These are only a few common examples, however.
 SCADA systems are a global reality.

-SCADA systems have to monitor hundreds or perhaps thousands of individual sensors.
+SCADA systems have to monitor hundreds or perhaps thousands of single sensors.
 Some sensors are put in place to measure inputs into the system, while others measure outputs.

-Other sensors measure more complicated values where it's critical to know the exact value.
+Other sensors measure more complicated values where it's vital to know the exact value.
 These are called analog sensors, and they measure continuous changes within a possible range of values.

 Obviously, analog measurement is important in SCADA systems where you need to keep track of fluid levels in water and fuel tanks, voltages of batteries, temperature, humidity, and other values that are most appropriately measured with a continuous range "analog" sensor.

 To make it simpler for a human operator to interact with analog sensors, the best SCADA systems allow you to define a normal range for an analog value.
 For instance, you might specify that the temperature in your server room should remain between 60 and 79 degrees Fahrenheit.
 If the temperature in the server room goes outside this range, your SCADA system will provide an automated alert - either at a control console or directly to you via cell phone or e-mail.